 Also of interest is that Hancock has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Hancock are very well educated compared to the average community in the nation: 35.40% of adults in Hancock have a bachelor's degree or even advanced degree.
+The education level of Hancock citizens is very high relative to the national average among all cities (21.84%): 35.40% of adults in Hancock have a bachelor's degree or even advanced degree.